commercial calculation table | 9 Exercises

 States :

-The garden center "Naturalis" wants to evaluate the sales performance for a set of flower pots.
-The purchase cost excluding VAT of a set of flower pots is €10, and it is sold at a price excluding VAT of €18.
-The manager wants to obtain several indicators to adjust his strategy.
+The "Naturalis" garden center wants to evaluate the sales performance of a set of flower pots.
+The purchase cost (excluding VAT) of a set of flower pots is €10, and it is sold at a price (excluding VAT) of €18.
+The manager wants to obtain several indicators to adjust their strategy.
 The applicable VAT rate is 5,5%.

 Work to do :